andymeek/uandi-digital.com/README.md

 Drop me and email here: hello@uandi-digital.com

-Andy Meek's personal online NodeJS/React website.

-The idea of this project was to convert my existing PHP based website into a NodeJS/React website/app and publically share it.
+The idea of this project was to convert my old PHP based website into a NodeJS/React website, harnessing isomorphic technology - e.g., shared React on the front-end and the back-end.